Optus Stadium: Agile BIM project completed ahead of schedule

-The building information modeling was highly appreciated by the State Project Team, who said “The time spent on developing the virtual stadium enabled resolution of coordination between all sub-consultants and sub-contractors in the construction phase.”
+The building information BIM modeling was highly regarded by the State Project Team, who said “The time spent on developing the virtual stadium enabled resolution of coordination between all sub-consultants and sub-contractors in the construction phase.”

 Tekla for the Optus Stadium

-Due to the vast amount of information from various consultants and sub-contractors, implementing the model validation was pivotal in the successful delivery of the Optus Stadium.
-Tekla and other model validation tools used for:
+Due to the vast amount of information from various consultants and sub-contractors, implementing the model validation was pivotal in the successful delivery of the Optus Stadium development.
+Deploying the Tekla and other model validation tools was for the following reasons:

 State Government of Western Australia, State Project Team